KnpLabs/KnpUserBundle/Resources/doc/index.md

 ### Next Steps

-Now that you have the basic installation and configuration of the FOSUserBundle completed, you can read about more advanced features of the bundle.
-The following documents are available.
+Now that you have completed the basic installation and configuration of the FOSUserBundle, you are ready to learn about more advanced features and usages of the bundle.

+The following documents are available:

 1. [Overriding Templates](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/overriding_templates.md)
 2. [Overriding Controllers](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/overriding_controllers.md)